 - Eddy Ko as The Sweeper Monk (掃地僧).
 The most powerful and enlightened monk within Shaolin Sect.
 Even if they exaggerated on his skills (as with many of the characters in here), I felt I could understand his role in the overall story better.
 He was the guy who could put a stop to the conflicts that had rippled several key characters’ lives in the past 30 years.
 The way they made him to be, it was easier to relate and how he was able to convince them to stop the killing and fighting.

-Far-Out: I decided to put these people in here, because even though they did make some major impact in the story but wasn’t around as much.
+Far-Out: I decided to put these people in here, because even though they did make some major impact in the story but weren’t around as much.

 - Samson Lai (賴水清) as Wang Jian Tong (汪劍通).
-The predecessor of the Beggar Clan Sect.
+The predecessor of the Beggar Clan.
 Yes, the director decided to take part in the production as well with the ‘on-screen’ side.
 Yet he wasn’t around long.
 Just a little bit.

 - Min Zheng (闵政) as Ma Da Yuan (馬大元).
 Kang Min’s husband.
 A good person yet too soft-hearted at times.
 If not, how could he have fallen into Kang Min’s trap?